IronRiders/Constitution/Club Constitution.md

 * It will be the responsibility of the leads of each division to make sure a copy of all the important documents pertaining to that division is accessible within the file.
 * It will be the responsibility of the Leads to make sure a copy of all the important documents pertaining to the government of the club is accessible within the file.
 * The leads of each division will determine which documents are important.
-* A mentor may over rule a lead by placing or removing any document they deem necessary.
+* A mentor may overrule a lead by placing or removing any document they deem necessary.
 * This will be a hardcopy paper file or an electronic file.

 ### Bylaw #3